ioanmeri/nginx-fundamentals/3-Configuration.md

 The most used context in any nginx configuration.
 It's how will define and configure the behaviour of specific URI's or requests.

-The intercept a request based on its value and then doing somthing other than just trying to serve a matching file relative to the root directory.
+They intercept a request based on its value and then doing something other than just trying to serve a matching file relative to the root directory.

 ### Prefix match with /